 So you started a coaching business but having trouble leveraging Instagram to reach your clients?
 Well, you’re in luck because I’ll be SPILLING THE TEA on how to scale your business using Instagram.

-It’s 2020 and social media marketing is one of the most valuable tools for small businesses.
+Social media marketing is one of the most valuable tools for small businesses.
 It is a free, low barrier-to-entry way to reach your target consumers directly.
-Having a great social media profile on Instagram legitimizes your business and attract followers and potential clients.
+Having a great social media profile on Instagram legitimizes your business and attracts followers and potential clients.

-Mastering the social media game is ESSENTIAL in 2020 if you want your coaching business to succeed.
+Mastering the social media game is ESSENTIAL if you want your coaching business to succeed.
 Here are 12 ways to grow your coaching business using Instagram.

 1. Create Content That Resonate

 The biggest reason why Instagram posts flop is because they are something that no one asked for.
 I cannot stress this enough!
 You need to create content your clients want to see.
 Yes, I know it’s fun to make content that you enjoy but if you want your content to RESONATE with your clients, you need to keep your audience in mind when creating content.

 Look back at your engagement analytics and see what kind of posts performed the best in terms of likes, comments, and bookmarks.
 For example, if your target audience enjoys quotes then you should focus on making similar content.

 2. Develop A Signature Brand

 To be successful on Instagram, you need to have an easily recognizable brand.
 This can be your logo, your color scheme, or your captions.
 You know someone has an iconic brand when you can simply take a look at their post and instantly know WHO posted it.